John Hobbs (missionary): Personal life

-In 1827 he married Jane Broggreff of Kent, and had five daughters and two sons.
+In 1827 he married Jane Broggreff of Kent.
+They had five daughters and two sons.
 One of his sons was MP Richard Hobbs.
 He died in 1883 in Auckland and was buried in Grafton Cemetery.

 Legacy

 John Hobbs was greatly admired for his versatility in mechanical matters.
 He was called upon to tend to the sick, and his relationship with the Maori population was relatively successful due to his ability to speak their language fluently.
 He assisted in translating the Book of Job into Māori and was one of the three members on the committee that revised Robert Maunsell's translation of the Old Testament into Māori.